pnnl/hexwatershed/example/readme.md

 # Overview

-This document provides the instruction to run a HexWatershed model simulation.
+An instruction to run a HexWatershed model simulation with the example provided in the repository.

 # Data structure